Knowledge Hub

 • Change of control of the franchisee

-• Failure to pay under the franchise agreement
+• Failure to pay amounts due under the franchise agreement

-If you terminate the agreement when you don’t have the grounds to do so a franchisee could start commercial litigation for breach of contract.
-It is sensible to include dispute resolution clauses in the agreement so there is an agreed dispute resolution mechanism to minimise the risk of court proceedings.
+It is sensible to include dispute resolution clauses in the agreement, ensuring an agreed-upon dispute resolution mechanism to minimise the risk of court proceedings.

 Can a franchisor sue a franchisee?

-A franchisee can be sued by a franchisor for breach of contract if they don’t comply with the franchise agreement.
-That’s why it is important that the agreement clearly defines the obligations of the franchisee and what amounts to a material breach of contract.
-Common reasons a franchisor may wish to take action against the franchisee include failure to:
+As a franchisor, you can sue a franchisee for breach of contract if they fail to comply with the terms of the franchise agreement.
+That is why it is essential that the agreement clearly defines their obligations.
+Common reasons you may wish to take action against the franchisee include failure to:

 • Maintain franchise standards to the detriment of the brand